flow123d/flow123d/doc/design/field_evaluate.md

     }
 }
 ```

+In order to use FieldValueCache in consistent way, we can precompute: quadrature points coordinates, normals and JxW into suitable FieldValueCache and possibly wrap it into Fields in order to use them in FieldFormula.
+However direct access should be provided through BulkPoint and SidePoint. **precise**
+We want cache_allocate and cache_update to update the mapping caches however we have to pass the mapping somehow into XYPoint and to do this on single place we want to pass it to EvalPoints.

 **Interface for the bulk integrals**

 Bulk integrals are evaluated only on the single element, so we can assume, that all values are cached.
 No need for